thingsinjars/cssert/readme.md

 When working on a large project, you sometimes need to refactor your CSS.
 If you aren't constantly aware of all the different dependencies, you can end up altering the styles somewhere unexpected.
 This framework is designed to help you create key test cases linked to your styles.
 If the tests pass after refactoring, you can be sure your design is intact.

 ## Design
 This works by generating a simple HTML skeleton unit which matches the minimal page structure around the element whose styles you want to test.
 This unit contains references to your project's CSS.
-You can then refactor your CSS as much as you like and as long as the styles amount to the same visual appearance, the test will continue to pass.
+You can then refactor your CSS as much as you like and as long as the styles cascade down to the same visual appearance, the test will continue to pass.

 ## Usage
 ### Generating tests